Artem-Mamchych/spring-camel-demo/README.md

 ## What is it?

-This demo project illustrates how to use ActiveMQ in multiple project with shared code.
+This demo project illustrates how to use ActiveMQ in multiple-modular project with shared code.
 One demo project is ``greeter-web-app`` or just greeter, application, that sends greeting message to the listener or ``listener-web-app``.

 ## How to demo